Comprehensive sex education: Inclusion of LGBT community

 The LGBT population experiences multiple health disparities which may be impacted by stigma, discrimination, and lack of provider cultural sensitivity.
 This population is subject to systemic barriers to adequate healthcare services ultimately impacting their wellbeing and welfare negatively.
 They often receive care from clinicians without specialty training in addressing the concerns of this population; which may hinder communication and trust, and ultimately influence the quality and adequate delivery of healthcare.
 Discrimination and lack of cultural sensitivity may also contribute to the limited health-seeking behaviors experienced by this population.
 This lack of health-seeking behavior both limits preventative services, and increases and prolongs illness and ailments.
-Research shows higher risk of contracting HIV and other STDs; particularly in gay men of color.
+Research shows a higher risk of contracting HIV and other STDs; particularly in gay men of color.
 Lesbian and bisexual females are less likely to obtain routine care like breast and cervical cancer screenings.
 Gay men are at an increased risk of prostate, testicular, anal, and colon cancers, while lesbian and bisexual women have an increased risk of ovarian, breast, and endometrial cancers.
-As a result of stigma, discrimination, victimization, and sexual abuse, LGBT youth is more likely to be involved in high-risk sexual behaviors at an earlier age.
+As a result of stigma, discrimination, victimization, and sexual abuse, LGBT youth are more likely to be involved in high-risk sexual behaviors at an earlier age.

 While comprehensive sex education exists in schooling, many programs do not address the needs of the LGBT community.
-This population faces different health disparities ultimately driven by discrimination, shortfalls of peers, the lack of parental support, community services, and school based sex education.
+This population faces different health disparities ultimately driven by discrimination, shortfalls of peers, the lack of parental support, community services, and school-based sex education.
 The implementation of LGBT comprehensive sex education utilized as an intervention seeks to combat these health disparities, by informing the population of the importance of developing sexual health.
 Sexual health involves not only preventing disease, but also a respectful approach to sexual relationships, sexuality, and accepting an individual's gender identity and sexual orientation.

 The term "comprehensive" is also often misleading because some comprehensive programs do not show the holistic picture of human sexuality.
 LGBT advocates have long been critical of the ways in which comprehensive sex education generally promotes marriage as the end goal for students.
 LGBT advocates want to express other forms of relationships other than marriage.
-Students should have sex education that encompasses the different forms and should be allowed to exercise those forms in which they are most comfortable with.
+They advocate that students should have sex education that encompasses the different forms and should be allowed to exercise those forms in which they are most comfortable with.
 Even when curriculums claim to be inclusive of LGBT experiences, they often promote heteronormative lifestyles as "normal."
 Inclusion of LGBT identities and health topics is necessary for LGBT students to feel safe and seen in their sex ed classrooms.
-When sex education fails to include LGBT identities and experiences, LGBT youth can be vulnerable to risky sexual behaviors and encourage negative sexual health outcomes.
-Due to the lack of LGBT sex education provided in schools, LGBT youth will look to peers and the internet which can lead to misinformation.
+When sex education fails to include LGBT identities and experiences, LGBT youth can be vulnerable to risky sexual behaviors and experience negative sexual health outcomes.
+Due to the lack of LGBT sex education provided in schools, LGBT youth will look to peers and the internet, which can lead to misinformation.
 When these students do not have access to or an interest in marriage they are practically erased from the CSE narrative.